 Redbud Inspections is certified through Monroe Infrared for CRT (certified residential thermographer) designation and our team is trained to scan residential and commercial dwellings for both the public and private sectors, offering all types of Oklahoma City thermal imaging.

 A thermal camera is used to capture temperature images of a home’s surfaces that are invisible to the naked eye.
 The use of a thermal infrared camera is a non-disruptive way to scan a surface rapidly to detect problems like heat escaping through cracks and crevices, or frigid incoming air.
 The use of thermal imaging cameras is an environmentally friendly option helping homeowners detect issues or defects that may potentially cause bigger problems later.

 The device doesn’t use direct contact with a surface but can still evaluate a surface for temperature differentiation.
 The camera identifies infrared energy and turns that into an electronic data point that is processed into video or still photos.
 The temperatures captured by an infrared camera can be measured and calculated to give homeowners a clear picture of troublesome areas of their home and how that relates to its condition or overall efficiency.

-Now that you understand what an infrared camera does, let’s discuss the benefits they have during an inspection.
+Now that you understand what an infrared camera does, let’s discuss the benefits of Oklahoma City thermal imaging services during an inspection.
 These inspections are also valuable for homeowners who want to evaluate their current home.

-Detecting Invisible Problems – Temperature, whether cold or hot, is your home’s nemesis.
-Thermal imagery can change that by offering an immediate look at the condition of your home, even though you cannot see it with your own eyes.
+Temperature, whether cold or hot, is your home’s nemesis.
+Thermal imaging in Oklahoma City can change that by offering an immediate look at the condition of your home, even though you cannot see it with your own eyes.
 Whether this is to capture the moisture that might be lurking in your basement or detect the heat escaping through a series of baseboards, thermal imaging offers you a unique view of your home.